Atif2227/Python-Basics/README.md

+👉Basics of python.
-Basics of python.
-Easy to understand.
+👉Easy to understand.
+👉Small Chapters.